he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/armor/Armored Cloak.md

 **Flexible:**

 The armor is flexible enough that it doesn't hinder most actions.
-You don't apply its check penalty to [[Acrobatics]] or [[Athletics]] checks.
+You don't apply its check penalty to [[DATABASE/skill/Acrobatics|Acrobatics]] or [[DATABASE/skill/Athletics|Athletics]] checks.